CharlesLenk/scad-export/README.md

 The export configuration supports additional parameters to configure defaults to use for all exports, or to configure how the export itself runs like setting the number of threads to use.

-To set these options create an instance of the export config and pass the desired arguments like in the [image export example](https://github.com/CharlesLenk/scad-export-example/blob/main/image_export_example.py#L19).
+To set these options create an instance of the `ExportConfig` and pass the desired arguments like in the [image export example](https://github.com/CharlesLenk/scad-export/blob/main/tests/examples/image_export_example.py).
 Make sure to pass the modified export config to the `export` function as a argument, also demonstrated in the example.

 #### Import Path